Oklahoma State University Graduate College

 Oklahoma State University’s Graduate College offers City Year AmeriCorps members, alums and staff

-The City Year National Service Scholar program awards up to 20 tuition waivers, with and without assistantship, to admitted City Year applicants towards any full-time, residential master’s or doctoral degree program, meaning a program offered on the Stillwater, Tulsa or Center for Health Sciences campuses.
+The City Year National Service Scholar program awards tuition waivers, with and without assistantship, to all admitted City Year applicants towards any full-time, residential master’s or doctoral degree program, meaning a program offered on the Stillwater, Tulsa or Center for Health Sciences campuses.

 - The tuition waiver is for the number of credit hours required by the graduate program to earn the degree.